Adèle Haenel: Career

-In 2016 Haenel made her German language debut in the film The Bloom of Yesterday playing the French descendant of German Holocaust survivors.
+In 2016, Haenel made her German-language debut in the film The Bloom of Yesterday playing the French descendant of German Holocaust survivors.

 In the 2017 Robin Campillo film BPM (Beats per Minute), Haenel portrayed Sophie, a headstrong HIV/AIDS activist of the Paris chapter of ACT UP.
 She received a nomination for the César Award for Best Supporting Actress for her performance.

 Haenel starred in the 2018 Pierre Salvadori crime comedy The Trouble with You, playing a widowed detective based on the French Riviera.
-David Rooney of The Hollywood Reporter noted her performance as evoking the "classic screwball heroine", a departure from her usually more serious roles, and complimented her on the "grace and buoyancy" she brought to the character.
+David Rooney of The Hollywood Reporter said her performance evoked the "classic screwball heroine", a departure from her more serious roles, and complimented the "grace and buoyancy" she brought to the character.
 She was again nominated for the César Award for Best Actress.

-In 2019, Haenel appeared in three films which played at the Cannes Film Festival: Quentin Dupieux's Deerskin, Aude Léa Rapin's Heroes Don't Die, and Céline Sciamma's Portrait of a Lady on Fire.
+In 2019, Haenel appeared in three films that played at the Cannes Film Festival: Quentin Dupieux's Deerskin, Aude Léa Rapin's Heroes Don't Die, and Sciamma's Portrait of a Lady on Fire.
 In Portrait of a Lady on Fire, Haenel portrayed Héloïse, a young aristocrat in 18th-century Brittany who is to be married off to a nobleman from Milan.
-The New Yorkers Richard Brody took note of her chemistry with co-star Noémie Merlant and complimented the actresses for being "relentlessly graceful, endowed with physical aplomb, contemplative insight, and strong emotion".
+The New Yorkers Richard Brody noted her chemistry with co-star Noémie Merlant and called the two "relentlessly graceful, endowed with physical aplomb, contemplative insight, and strong emotion".
 A. O. Scott of The New York Times considered Haenel's performance worthy of an Oscar nomination for Best Actress, and Bilge Ebiri of Vulture described the climax of the film (which features Haenel) as "one of the finest pieces of acting and one of the most moving images I've seen in eons."
 Haenel was nominated for the César Award for Best Actress for her performance, her seventh César nomination.